cs-AI-dev/Keeneyed-4/EULA.md

 Under only the circumstance that the Developers dictate You must for any reason and under no other circumstances are You permitted to:
 - Article 3.3.1: Edit, alter, modify, adapt, translate or otherwise change the whole or any part of the Software nor permit the whole or any part of the System’s software components to be combined with or become incorporated in any other software, nor decompile, disassemble or reverse engineer the System’s software or attempt to do any such things so long as you have not received written permission from the Developers stating that you must;
 - Article 3.3.2: Reproduce, copy, distribute, resell (as a Reseller) or otherwise use the System’s software for any purpose which is not authorized by means of written permission by the Developers;
-- Article 3.3.3: Allow any third party to use the System’s software on behalf of or for the benefit of any third party that is not authorized to receive any such benefit by the Developers;
+- Article 3.3.3: Allow any third party to use the System’s software on behalf of or for the benefit of any third party that is not authorized to receive any such benefit by the Developers*;
-- Article 3.3.4: Use the System in any way which breaches any applicable local, national or international law; and
+- Article 3.3.4: Use the System in any way which breaches any applicable local, national or international law; or
 - Article 3.3.5: Use the System for any purpose that the Developers consider is a breach of this EULA for any reason.

 ### Section 3.4 - Responsibilities